Everything you need to know about Japan during peak hanami season.

 Alternative cities: Kanazawa and Osaka

 If you’re after the old-school style but don’t fancy the crowds, then Kanazawa makes a great alternative to Kyoto.
 Complete with tea districts, geisha, and a unique history of gold leaf, it’s only a couple of hours away from Tokyo.
-Much like the old capital, it has a blossom-lined river and plenty of cherry trees can be found in the picturesque Kazue-machi tea district as well as surrounding Kanazawa Castle.
+Much like the old capital, it has a blossom-lined river and plenty of cherry blossom trees can be found in the picturesque Kazue-machi tea district as well as surrounding Kanazawa Castle.

 While Osaka is more famous for neon signs than dainty flowers, it still has its fair share of beautiful spots.
 The Castle grounds are a great place to start with picnics allowed and evening illuminations to enjoy after.
 The Japan Mint Bureau will open its doors for a limited time only allowing visitors to admire the 350 trees totaling over 130 varieties.
 For the local feel, head to Kema Sakuranomiya Park for boat rides and festival stalls while history-lovers can visit Kishiwada Castle, which offers illuminations after dark.